Resilience Model for Schools

 - the foundations of resilience can be strengthened in young children through reciprocal 'serve and return' interactions that scaffold life skills of self-regulation, emotion regulation and executive function

-As adults around children in schools we have the opportunity to model responsive relationships and scaffold life skills.
+As adults around children in schools and communities we have the opportunity to model responsive relationships and scaffold life skills.
 In order to do this effectively we need to first build our own self regulation and executive function skills- this is what we are doing with Mindful Emotion Coaching Workshops.
 At EHCAP we believe that whole school resilience programmes need to start with these core values.
 We are developing mobile Youth Wellness Pods which will be run by coaches, counsellors and healers building skills in supportive relationships, mindfulness/ meditation practices, balanced nutrition, regular exercise, mental health and quality sleep.

 The evidence base for a relationship centred aproach has been summarised by Centre on the Developing Child at Harvard University - please click on this link to read 3 Principles to Improve Outcomes for Children and Young People

 Mindful Emotion Coaching is all about building skills in self regulation as well as in responsive relationships.
 Through facilitated workshops and practice in the workplace as well as at home, Learners are encouraged to move through these phases:

 Accept - and begin to